Warren Beatty: Since 2002: Output decline

 In the mid-1970s, Beatty signed a contract with Warner Bros. to star in, produce, write, and possibly direct a film about Howard Hughes.
 The project was put on hold when Beatty began Heaven Can Wait.
 Initially, Beatty planned to film the life story of John Reed and Hughes back-to-back, but as he was getting deeper into the project, he eventually focused primarily on the Reed film Reds.
 In June 2011, it was reported that Beatty would produce, write, direct and star in a film about Hughes, focusing on an affair he had with a younger woman in the final years of his life.
 During this period, Beatty interviewed actors to star in his ensemble cast.
 He met with Andrew Garfield, Alec Baldwin, Owen Wilson, Justin Timberlake, Shia LaBeouf, Jack Nicholson, Evan Rachel Wood, Rooney Mara, and Felicity Jones.
 The film would eventually be released under the title Rules Don't Apply, a fictionalized true-life romantic comedy set in 1958 Hollywood and Las Vegas.
-Beatty wrote, co-produced, directed and starred alongside Alden Ehrenreich and Lily Collins, with supporting cast including Baldwin, Annette Bening, Matthew Broderick, Candice Bergen, Ed Harris and Martin Sheen.
-Some have said that Beatty's film was 40 years in the making.
+Beatty wrote, co-produced, directed, and starred alongside Alden Ehrenreich and Lily Collins, with supporting cast including Baldwin, Annette Bening, Matthew Broderick, Candice Bergen, Ed Harris, and Martin Sheen.
 It was released on November 23, 2016, and was Beatty's first film in 15 years.
 (Note: It began principal photography in February 2014 and wrapped in June of the same year.)
 Rotten Tomatoes' "Top Critics" gave the film a 55% "Rotten" rating.
 The film was also a commercial disappointment.

 In 2017, Beatty reunited with his Bonnie and Clyde co-star Faye Dunaway at the 89th Academy Awards, in celebration of the film's 50th anniversary.
 After being introduced by Jimmy Kimmel, they walked out onto the stage to present the Best Picture Award.
 They had been given the wrong envelope, leading Dunaway to incorrectly announce La La Land as Best Picture, instead of the actual winner, Moonlight.
 This became a social media sensation, trending all over the world.
 In 2018, Beatty and Dunaway returned to present Best Picture at the 90th Academy Awards, earning a standing ovation upon their entrance, making jokes about the previous year's flub.
 Without incident, Beatty announced The Shape of Water as the winner.